-The plan will include: -
+The plan will include the following elements, appropriate to the child and context: -

-- "Roots and fruits" to explore the link between experiences, feeling and behaviours (Annex 1) - Anxiety mapping to understand the factors that underlie or influence the behaviour as well as the triggers for it (e.g. staff, peers, activity, location etc. Annex 2) - Analysis of both conscious and subconscious behaviour with solutions and differentiation of environment or teaching and learning
+- Therapeutic Tree (Roots and Fruits) to explore the link between experiences, feeling and behaviours (Annex 1) - Anxiety analysis to understand the factors that underlie or influence the behaviour as well as the triggers for it (e.g. staff, peers, activity, location etc. Annex 2) - Analysis of both conscious and subconscious behaviour with solutions and differentiation of environment or teaching and learning